 2. When you hit a pothole, help may be closer than you think.

-One of the spiritual disciplines that I’ve engaged in over the years is the Ignatian practice of “examen.”
-Essentially it’s the prayerful reflection on your daily experiences to find where God is present and at work in your life.
+One of the spiritual disciplines I’ve engaged in over the years is the Ignatian practice of “examen.”
+Essentially, it’s prayerful reflection on your daily experiences to find where God is present and at work in your life.
 While the help that I received changing my tire came from the kindness of a stranger, I also believe that God was at work through that person.
 It was a moment of knowing that God was looking out for me and caring for me when I couldn’t see what was coming.

 So, before you throw your hands up in the air and give in to anger or depression over hitting a pothole, look for help.
 You may find that God’s help or encouragement can be found in unexpected places.